Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Stoves for tents perform multiple functions.
-Not only does a wood-burning tent stove act as a heating system for your tent, but it also provides a cooktop.
+Not only do tent stoves act as a heating system for your tent, but they also provide a cooktop.

 That way, you can stay in the warmth of your shelter while you prepare a meal or boil water for morning coffee.